 He began with a sort of Clintonian random factoid he said he’d heard the other day: that people who get cancer and have health insurance are 70 percent more likely to be alive after five years than people who get cancer and don’t have health insurance.
-I have no idea if this is true or not, statistically, because I couldn’t find the study — but (1) there are plenty of lurking variables here (people who have health insurance are more likely to survive it because they’re probably wealthier, have healthier habits, etc., and it’s impossible to control completely for all of this), and (2) if you get cancer, you’re significantly more likely to live another five years if you live in the U.S. than you are in any other wealthy country (there are problems with citing five-year survival rate, but he said it).
+I have no idea if this is true or not, statistically, because I couldn’t find the study — but (1) there are plenty of lurking variables here (people who have health insurance are more likely to survive it because they’re probably wealthier, have healthier habits, etc., and it’s impossible to control completely for all of this), and (2) if you get cancer, you’re significantly more likely to live another five years if you live in the U.S. than you are in any other wealthy country (health-care wonks argue that survival rates aren’t useful statistics here in the first place, but he said it).

 The study has some problems — for one, it looked at people who were uninsured at one point in time, rather than measuring whether they were uninsured over the period when their mortality was higher; the authors can’t remove the fact that people who choose to have health insurance are more likely to care about their health; etc. But most important, there are lots of things that are associated with dramatically higher rates of mortality — having a job that involves manual labor, owning a motorcycle, drinking alcohol, smoking tobacco, etc. All of those risks are real, but we wouldn’t exactly call each a “life-or-death issue” worthy of a trillion-dollar national effort.
 Increasing the number of Americans with health insurance probably will reduce mortality rates, but blaming the deaths of tens of thousands of Americans on “just” the lack of health insurance now is a serious stretch of statistics.